quicktheories/QuickTheories/README.md

 Any block of code that returns void can be passed to checkAssert.
 Any unchecked exception will be interpreted as falsifying the theory.

-### Source and assumptions
+### Assumptions

-As we've seen we can create theories from a pair of Sources - which produce a pair of values.
+As we've seen we can create theories from a pair of Gens - which produce a pair of values.

 In fact we can create theories about any number of values between 1 and 4.